-There are over 100 species of Hoya, or wax plant.
-Many of these produce amazing umbels of tiny star marked flowers, but some species do not produce blooms or at least not conspicuous flowers.
+There are over 100 species of Hoya or wax plant.
+Many of these produce amazing umbels of tiny, star-marked flowers, but some species do not produce blooms or at least not conspicuous flowers.
 If there are no flowers on Hoya, it may be that you have one of the non-blooming types or (more likely) some cultural defect is causing the plant to fail to flower.
-Read on to find out how to get wax plant to bloom and keep it flowering for years to come.
+Read on to find out how to get wax plants to bloom and keep them flowering for years to come.

 Help, My Wax Plant Won’t Flower

 Wax plants are lovely foliage plants that can be trained to a trellis or allowed to dangle.
 These exciting plants have glorious thick, shiny leaves that lead us to its common name.
 In good conditions, Hoya plants produce clusters of starry flowers, some of which have a sweet scent.